 Proposed Int.
 No. 723-A

-By The Speaker (Council Member Johnson) and Council Member Menchaca
+By The Speaker (Council Member Johnson) and Council Members Menchaca and Koslowitz

 A Local Law to amend the administrative code of the city of New York, in relation to requiring sight-seeing bus operators to submit operating plans to the department of transportation